 - A written statement attesting the applicant has

 - Explanation and demonstration of dynamic authentication of drivers via DFHV Verification database API including meter 12-hour shift control and immediate lockout capability (via DFHV API or backend system.)
+PVIN verification process (via DFHV Verification Database API) shall permit no more than a single DTS or OPT digital meter access at one time.

-- Demonstration showing that the components of the DTS driver console and passenger console use open architecture with open APIs included in the DFHV Integration Data Portal to allow integration with DFHV services and third-party applications.
+- Demonstration showing that the components of the DTS or OPT driver console and passenger console use open architecture with open APIs included in the DFHV Integration Data Portal to allow integration with DFHV services and third-party applications.

-- Demonstration of the DTS functionality for visually-impaired, blind, and physically-disabled passengers including a choice of spoken per mile, per dollar, and per minute announcements for the front console.
+- Demonstration of the DTS or OPT functionality for visually-impaired, blind, and physically-disabled passengers including a choice of spoken per mile, per dollar, and per minute announcements for the front console.
 If a backseat console is used, it must include block display formatting standards, text-to-speech, rate of speech control, volume, audible information regarding vehicle and driver identification, and location.

 - Demonstration of: